 The BLE lies within several adopted land use plans including the Northeast District Plan (1996), the Central District Plan (1993) and the University City Area Plan (UCAP) (2007).
 Concept plans for the proposed stations have been completed and station area plans have been adopted for four stations in the UCAP.
+Station area planning for the Parkwood through Tom Hunter stations will kick-off this fall.
 The district plans did not reference the transit project and the concept plans are used to determine appropriate land uses within station areas.
-Within the coming months, transit station area plans will be completed for the remaining proposed stations and plan amendments will be completed for the stations that have been modified within the UCAP.
+Plan amendments will be completed for the stations that have been modified within the UCAP.